TratonGossink/MyMass_iOS/README.md

 This is a body mass index app to determine the approximate body mass of the input information.

 ### About
-My Mass is a project I created as a part of my iOS development learning.
+This app was built as a part of my online iOS development bootcamp from Angela Yu on Udemy.
 This project allowed me to learn how to use slide indicators, screen segues, MVC structuring, and much more.
 The UI/UX is all original by my design and the background color changes depending upon the outcome of the results delivered.